 - Take a copy of the signed Reservation Confirmation to Public Safety to purchase an Inter-Campus Permit.
 This permit is required to gain access to Plaza North (the designated space for food trucks) on the day of your event.

 - Student organizations are allowed to submit 2 requests per semester and a maximum of 2 trucks per event.

 - Food Truck Fundraisers can be scheduled in the U-SU Plaza from 11am - 5pm Monday through Saturday.

 - Only 1 Food Truck can be hosted by a club/organization per week.

 In the event that an outside caterer or food service provider must be used, the sponsoring organization must obtain from the off-campus caterer the following three documents, to be attached with a Temporary Food Facility Permit:

-- A copy of the caterer’s license to do business in the County of Los Angeles.
+- A copy of the caterer’s business license

 - A certificate of liability insurance in the amount of one million dollars or more naming California State University, Los Angeles and Cal State LA.
 University Auxiliary Services, Inc. as additional insureds.